FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 Rama Tut II screams at his younger self (Kang) that he will destroy the natural order of the universe if he possesses the Celestial Madonna.
 Kang scoffs at him and relishes the thought that, here in Limbo, no other superheroes can come to the aid of the Avengers.
 Plus, since Limbo is outside of the very time-stream itself Kang can possibly escape the fate of failing to seize Mantis and eventually becoming Rama Tut II in the first place.

-Back in Saigon the Avengers are standing around at nightfall pondering their next move when they are suddenly teleported to Immortus’ labyrinthine corridors, each one alone and far from the others.
+Back in Saigon the Avengers are standing around at nightfall pondering their next move when they are suddenly teleported to Immortus’ dark, labyrinthine catacombs, each Avenger alone and far from the others.

 Mantis’ mutant empathic powers immediately warn her that it’s Kang, striking again as Rama Tut II predicted.
 The Vision, for his part, erroneously wonders if they’ve all been summoned by a Higher Being to witness the final stage in Mantis’ transformation into the Celestial Madonna.